Crossbeam Security Policy

 - Network Security

 Crossbeam regularly updates network architecture schema and maintains an understanding of the data flows between its systems.
 Firewall rules and access restrictions are reviewed for appropriateness on a regular basis.

 - Infrastructure Security

-Crossbeam uses security monitoring tools on the production servers hosting the Service.
+Crossbeam uses an Intrusion Detection System (IDS) and Endpoint Detection and Response (EDR), and other security monitoring tools on the production servers hosting the Service.

 - Data Confidentiality and Job Controls